haruntuncay/BinaryTreeExtractor/README.md

     daa(baa(caa)(aaa))(faa(kaa)(eaa))

-Which represents the tree below: (where "d" is the root node)
+Which represents the tree below: (where "daa" is the root node)

                                 daa